Find Yourself in Virginia Beach VA

 In fact, the rescue of mind and body were integral to the original Virginia Beach.
 The city began as a Lifesaving Station – the Seatack Station – built in 1878 to rescue victims of shipwrecks and storm-tossed vessels offshore.

 And in 1931, the “Father of Holistic Medicine,” psychic Edgar Cayce, established the A.R.E (Association for Research and Enlightenment) Center.
-Even now, you are invited to join a free Meditation session every weekday among a slew of other mind/body offerings.
+Even now, you are invited to join a free Meditation session daily at noon among a slew of other mind/body offerings.

 The municipality of Virginia Beach spreads west to the Lynnhaven Bay and River.
-Of course, most people come to this resort area on the East Coast for a beach vacation.
+Of course, most people come to this resort area on the East Coast for a beach vacation and beachy things to do like a ride on the Ferris Wheel at Atlantic Fun Park.

-But the Getaway Mavens take you to lesser known spots.
-Eat some net-to-bowl meals, meditate away your stress, and check out the other side of Virginia Beach in this unlikely Getaway.
+But the Getaway Mavens take you to lesser-known spots.
+Eat some net-to-bowl meals, wander a remote oceanfront State Park, and check out the other side of this resort town for your own romantic getaway in Virginia Beach.

 DRIVE: Chesapeake Bay Bridge-Tunnel